 The Earth will undergo a reversal of its geographic poles

 In this research, we intend to call the attention of the scientific community on a phenomenon that threatens life on the planet, which has not been among the different possibilities that have been analyzed, and this is the inclination of the planet Earth’s axis, which happens by the incidence of the melting of glaciers and the Poles, because the Earth is a balance in balance, and as it gradually tilts, the axis will reach a critical point where the globe swings.
-Then the Earth will experience the reversal of its geographic poles.
-The phenomenon of thaw, that is steadily rising, which would not only increase the sea level, but also would lead to the phenomenon that we pointed out.
-This possibility acquires a high representativeness.
+After looking at the different possibilities that represent risk to life on the planet, by a series of inferences about the phenomenon of thaw, that is steadily rising, which would not only increase the sea level, but also would lead to the phenomenon that we pointed out.
+In effect, this possibility acquires a high representativeness.

 Disappearing as mankind has always been a clear and present danger.
-The danger has been a real possibility, and that is what our study is about, which we address through analysis, calculations, forecasts and demonstration of results.
+The danger has been a real possibility.
+These different forms of such possibilities we relate to and elucidate, and that is what our study is about, which we address through analysis, calculations, forecasts and demonstration of results.
 It is not an unfounded hypothesis.
-It is one of the most terrible possibilities, that possibility of poles reversal is what we report and illustrate in our research study, the evidence of the facts confirms it for us.
+It is one of the most terrible possibilities, and the evidence of the facts confirms it for us.
 Never before has anyone reached this dramatic conclusion of the imminent danger of the disappearance of life off the face of the earth.